New support for communities to tackle rising levels of cybercrime across Wales

-Cyber crime in Wales is a serious and growing issue, impacting both individuals and businesses.
+Cyber crime in Wales is a serious and growing issue, impacting key community groups and small businesses.

 Crime data from Action Fraud, (compiled by IT Support and Solutions, Acora One) has highlighted the worrying impact cyber-crime is now having on the Welsh economy.